Tornadoes of 2004: October

 79 tornadoes were confirmed in the U.S.

 October 18–19

 For these two days, a series of 49 tornadoes struck 28 counties in the U.S. across 6 states (Arkansas, Missouri, Alabama, Tennessee, Kentucky, and Illinois).
-One F2 tornado in Saline County, Arkansas resulted in 11 injuries and another F2 in Pemiscot County, Missouri resulted in 3 deaths and 7 injuries.
+One F2 tornado in Saline County, Arkansas resulted in 11 injuries and another F2 tornado in Pemiscot County, Missouri resulted in 3 deaths and 7 injuries.
 A total of 3 deaths and 30 injuries were reported for this two-day outbreak.

 November

 150 tornadoes were confirmed in the U.S.

 November 12–13 (Italy and Tunisia)

 Several powerful tornadoes struck southern Sicily and northern Tunisia on November 12 and 13.
-The strongest was a high-end F3 multiple-vortex tornado that touched down near Scicli on November 12 which inflicted roughly €25 million (US$32.4 million) in damage.
+The first and most infamous tornado of this outbreak was a high-end F2 multiple-vortex tornado that touched down near Scicli on November 12 which inflicted roughly €25 million (US$32.4 million) in damage.
 Another tornado, rated F2, began just offshore Donnalucata before moving inland.
+The same day a weaker tornado tracked south of Catanzaro and injured nibe children.
 The following day, a long-tracked F2 tornado struck several towns in northern Tunisia, most notably Kelibia, El Haouaria, and Hammamet, killing 9–12 people and injuring 60–73 others.
 Three homes were completely destroyed by the tornado while many others sustained varying degrees of damage.
 Significant agricultural damage as well as loss of livestock also resulted from the storm.
 A third F2 touched down near Rakkada and injured 21 people.
 In light of the damage in Tunisia, the Tunisian Red Crescent society assisted approximately 200 affected persons with recovery funds and supplies.
+On the night of 13 november two other tornadoes touched down in Southern Italy: The first was an F1 tornado near Grottole that causes some damage to trees.
+Not much time after this, a powerful F3 tornado tracked through the countryside near the town of Matera, causing severe damage to trees, electric transmission towers, and partially collapsing a house.